MacakM/PV247-Expense-Manager/README.md

 * Fields are in camelCase, they start with underscore (\_skillLevel)
 * Local variables, arguments are in camelCase
 * Don't use very short names that does not clearly imply meaning (exceptions: using (var sb = new StringBuilder()) or LINQ lambdas)
-* Don't user very long names, they should not contain prepositions, conjunctions and similiar words (instead of numberOfPlayersThatAreOnline use onlinePlayersCount)
+* Don't use very long names, they should not contain prepositions, conjunctions and similar words (instead of numberOfPlayersThatAreOnline use onlinePlayersCount)